Voitanos/jest-preset-spfx/README.md

   - `*.test.tsx`
   - `*.test.js`
   - `*.test.jsx`
-- **transform**: the Jest preprocessor will transpile all TypeScript files to JavaScript before running the tests
+- **transform**: the Jest preprocessor will transpile all TypeScript files to JavaScript before running the tests.